Prerequisites

 Option 2: Manual Rollback (Emergency Procedure)

 This procedure is rarely needed since ArgoCD typically prevents deployment of failed applications and Git revert should be the first option.
-However, for emergency manual rollbacks:1
+However, for emergency manual rollbacks:Access Infrastructure Tooling Project

 Go to the infrastructure-tooling ArgoCD project.